u-blox/infinite-iot/source/README.md

 Otherwise, when the modem is required, local debug is via one single colour LED.
 The module `eh_morse` provides a Morse code LED flash for last resort debug.

 During normal operation, logging is written to data structures by the `log-client` library and these data structures are transmitted to the server, along with everything else, where they can be decoded and examined.
-Note, however, that this is necessarily very low bandwidth logging (and tightly packed) logging.
+Note, however, that this is necessarily very low bandwidth (and tightly packed) logging.